John W. Herron: Legal practice

 Herron first practiced law with the private law firm White and Williams.
 He next became a Deputy District Attorney for Investigations in the Philadelphia District Attorney's Office, then headed by Arlen Spector, where he handled criminal jury and non-jury trials from 1971 to 1973.
 He next joined the newly formed Office of Disciplinary Counsel, overseeing attorney misconduct, first as an assistant, but eventually serving as Chief Disciplinary Counsel.
 In this role, he often appeared before Pennsylvania's Supreme Court.
 He served in that office from 1973 to 1985.
 In 1986, he rejoined the Philadelphia District Attorney's Office, then headed by Ronald D. Castille, as Deputy Head of Investigations, the third highest ranking position in that office.
 He was chief of its municipal corruption unit.
 He served there until becoming a judge in 1988.

-After retirement from the bench, Herron has joined the Kang Haggerty law firm in its dispute resolution group, where he will be providing arbitration, mediation, and discovery dispute resolution services.
+After retirement from the bench, Herron joined the Kang Haggerty law firm in its dispute resolution group, where he providedarbitration, mediation, and discovery dispute resolution services.
+He later formed his own firm focusing on mediation practice.